 Since the cost of trips and sponsorships add up quickly, sometimes its just not in the budget.
 We’ve been there.
 That was definitely something we thought about and one of the reasons we had previously never been to conferences like the Mega Agency Conference.
 That’s right; this was our first convention!
 I wasn’t sure if we’d get the approval to go, but when I crunched the numbers including all expenses and the potential leads we could generate, I pitched the idea along with the estimated ROI and got the green light.
 Doing something similar can help you get the approval too.
 And be sure to include in your pitch more than just monetary figures.
 Sometimes knowledge and connections made at these events are just as beneficial as a few leads.

 Here’s what I mean.
 For a young business like us, the whole process of attending was extremely valuable from start to finish.
 Even something as trivial as booking flights and hotel rooms gave us a learning opportunity to plan future trips better.
 And once the conference started, we recognized the potential in front of us.
 For example, each morning there was a general communal breakfast.
 Since most everyone gathered in the same relaxed atmosphere at the same time, it was easy to just chat with people.
 No pressure.
 No pitches.
 Meeting people from Allstate and other sponsors allowed us to learn more about them and what they do.
-I can’t think of a better way to start each day.
+Since speaking with people and understanding them and their needs is one of the many customer service skills I’m always working to improve, I can’t think of a better way to start each day.
 And you never know, you could open the door to a reliable connection.
 At the very least, it increases your brand awareness around the convention.

 At conferences, if you take advantage of the panels, you’ll come away with some great information!
 I found these panels and presentations to be fascinating.
 In all, there were 13 scheduled sessions, mostly covering updates to Allstate operations.
 And though not everything applied to me as a sponsor, I did gain a lot of insight into the current state of insurance agencies and how they work.
 I especially enjoyed hearing key players from Allstate discuss new processes, software, and general ways of doing things differently and more efficiently.
-Getting to know their internal workings and then absorbing tips for how to make our operations more efficient was an invaluable type of insight to us as a SaaS.
+It was just another way I was able to better understand that particular industry and how they operate.
+Getting to know their internal workings and then absorbing tips on how to make our own operations more efficient was an invaluable type of insight to us as a SaaS.

 And maybe I’m a little biased, but my favorite session was when Sean O’Donohoe, Mega Agency Owner and actual ActivTrak user, spoke about us for five minutes during the Sponsor Introduction.
 He told all 120 agencies about his success using our product.
 Having such a significant name vetting your product jump starts interest when you need it most – right when all of those people are about to head into the exhibitor hall.